arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 ## Topic Analysis
 After this basic overview of the general sentiment on each brand over the years, let us come back to our main concern: how are people's opinion on a company influenced by events linked to said company ?
 This analysis requires selecting appropriate events and discussing them in a pertinent timeframe.

-At first, the step of event selection was naively done by hand, reading through the history of each brand, and evaluating which events seemed like milestones and would easily show up in the quotes.
-However, this method can not lead to the most accurate results.
-Indeed, despite the rather huge size of the quotebanks dataset, it doesn't contain complete information about every event happening in the world.
-This implies that the events that we manually selected might be missing.

 Another approach that is more tailored to the data at disposal is topic detection.
 With its barbaric name, the "Latent Dirichlet Allocation" (LDA) algorithm identifies keywords;  which words in a batch of quotes are the most likely to accurately represent the topics covered by these quotes.